luissv7/multistatepdscontrol/E2Fnetwork_PMID_26238783/README.md

 ### Checking steady states

-Checking the newly proliferative steady states dependens on the
+Checking the newly proliferative steady states depends on the

 ``RationalPoints``` package in Macaulay2.
 I could not get this package to work properly in Macaulay2 v 1.14 so I used Macaulay 2 v 1.11 instead.